Thousands of parents depend on daycare centers to supervise and take care

 If your child suffered an injury in a daycare caused by a negligent worker

-contact our Richmond personal injury attorney at
+contact our Richmond, VA personal injury attorney at

 Halperin Law Center and schedule a